chidambaranadig/hello_spark2.0/README.md

 This is a simple Spark Application that I implemented to play with Spark 2.0

-The idea for this spark application is inspired from an Introduction to Spark Notebook found on the Databricks Website. (www.databricks.com/try)
+The idea for this spark application is inspired from an _Introduction to Spark_ Jupyter Notebook found on the [Databricks Website.](www.databricks.com/try)

-The application was developed and run on my laptop which is running Ubuntu 16.04LTS with Intel Core-i7 Processor and 8GB RAM.
+This application was developed and run on my laptop with Ubuntu 16.04LTS, Intel Core-i7 Processor and 8GB RAM.

 ###Input Dataset
-The Input Dataset for my Spark Application is taken from the **SF Open Data** website (https://data.sfgov.org/)
+The Input Dataset for my Spark Application is taken from the [**SF Open Data**](https://data.sfgov.org/) website.

 I chose to work on data collected by the San Francisco Fire Department.